 How Can You Prevent Psittacosis in Your Bird?

-Certain kinds of disinfectants can kill the kinds of bacteria that cause psittacosis so cleanliness is important in preventing this disease.
-If you attend a bird show make sure you wash your hands thoroughly between handling birds and before handling your own bird.
-Even items for sale at the bird show, like food dishes, cages, and toys, can harbor fomites from infected birds and should be washed before brought home to your bird.
+Certain kinds of disinfectants can kill the kinds of bacteria that cause psittacosis, so cleanliness is important in preventing this disease.
+If you attend a bird show, make sure you wash your hands thoroughly between handling birds and before handling your own bird.
+Even items for sale at the bird show, such as food dishes, cages, and toys, can harbor fomites from infected birds and should be washed before brought home to your bird.

 Wild birds can also carry psittacosis.
 Baby birds that fall out of the nest, dead birds, and injured birds are all commonly handled by people and can carry psittacosis.
 If you handle any wild birds (especially seabirds) be sure to wash your hands prior to handling your pet bird.

 If you plan on adopting or purchasing a new pet bird, be sure to quarantine the bird prior to introducing them to another pet bird.
 This will allow time for you to monitor them for any signs of psittacosis.
 Be sure to practice good hygiene during this quarantine period or wear disposable gloves and a mask, especially if the source of the bird is skeptical.